tarekchaalan/CPSC-449-Assignment-1/README.md

 # Inventory Management API

-This project encompasses a RESTful API designed to handle various web application requests with clear demarcations between successful and failing operations.
+This project encompasses a RESTful API designed to handle various web application requests with a clear distinction between successful and failing operations.
 Included are thorough examples of request types, database setup, and environment configuration for a seamless setup and testing experience.

 ## Webpage